armgong/rjulia/README.md

 to be done

-Important Information
+**Important Information**
 -------------
-now develop on two branch,master branch is stable version,nextgen branch is development version.nextgen branch uses pure julia C API to call julia function, don't mix julia script and c code,so it is fast then master branch,but maybe less stable.
+now develop on two branch,master branch is stable version,nextgen branch is development version.nextgen branch uses pure julia C API to call julia function, don't mix julia script and c code,*so it  fast than master branch and use less memory ,but  less stable*.

 if you want use nextgen branch, please patch your DataFrames package, add one function into it:
 ```julia